kevin-foreman/react-playground/README.md

-# Full-Stack React Example
+# Full-Stack React Playground

-This repo contains an example of a full-stack application with an express backend and a React frontend.
+This repo contains a full-stack application with an express backend and a React frontend.
+It's a simple application to showcase state management, functional components, and conditional rendering.

-It uses vite as the module bundler and dotenv for configuration.
+It uses Vite as the module bundler and dotenv for configuration.
 It's organized as a mono-repo using [npm workspaces](https://docs.npmjs.com/cli/v7/using-npm/workspaces) which allows us to have our client and server in one repo.

 > **Note**: When you run `npm install` at the root, it will install all dependencies listed in `package.json`, `server/package.json`, and `client/package.json`.

-## Customizing the Template

-1. Create new repo using this one as a template.
-1. Pull that repo down.
+## This playground contains:

+1. A light switch guessing game.
+See how many tries it takes you to get all the switches to stay on.
+2. A simple memory game.
+See how many tries it takes you to get all the matches.
+3. A  new game that I haven't thougt about yet...
-1. Update `./server/migration.sql` to the schema for your application.
+4. Update `./server/migration.sql` to the schema for your application.

 ## Development Setup